google/comprehensive-rust/src/enums/sizes.md

      * `dbg_size!(&i32)`: size 8 bytes, align: 8 bytes (on a 64-bit machine),
      * `dbg_size!(Option<&i32>)`: size 8 bytes, align: 8 bytes (null pointer optimization, see below).

+## More to Explore

+Rust has several optimizations it can employ to make enums take up less space.

  * Niche optimization: Rust will merge unused bit patterns for the enum discriminant.